25.06.2015

 Evidence of the impact of the story on Roche’s corporate reputation is seen in a tweet sent by Dr. Michael Ingram, a GP who runs educational courses for other doctors across the country, in which he accuses Roche of “screwing the NHS”.

 The spectrum of healthcare professionals sharing links to and discussing the Avastin story varies – from GPs to surgeons and critical care healthcare professionals.
-The map below shows the most active HCPs discussing the story in their respective countries, as well as their city of practice and specific specialty/occupation.

 Another popular link within the UK was lawyer David Lock’s legal essay on the story, published via BMJ and shared via Twitter.
 The tweet has been shared 5 times, by health charity representatives, optometrists and other healthcare professionals.